 You will be giving a big TREAT to your beginning piano students if you can find any for them.

-But the TRICK is finding Halloween songs that they can read easily and learn to play quickly, and that won't take too much time from their regular lesson material.
+But the TRICK is finding music for the spooky season that they can read easily and learn to play quickly, and that won't take too much time from their regular lesson material.
+With these easy-and-fast-to-learn songs, kids may even with to hold a musical Halloween party!

 This is a group of songs my students and I have been enjoying for years.